Olof Mellberg: International career

 Mellberg made his debut against Austria in March 2000.

-During an open team practice before the 2002 World Cup, Mellberg broke into a fight with his teammate former Arsenal winger Freddie Ljungberg after a robust tackle from Mellberg.
+During an open team practice before the 2002 World Cup, Mellberg broke into a fight with his teammate Freddie Ljungberg after a robust tackle from Mellberg.
 The two of them were quickly separated by teammates.
 Since then, the two of them have been known for not being the best of friends, and in the 2006 World Cup, Mellberg and Ljungberg, according to leak from inside the team, had a very fiery argument, after Sweden's draw with Trinidad and Tobago.
 In 2003, he was selected as the best Swedish player of the year, winning the Guldbollen.

 During the penalty shoot-out after the Euro 2004 quarter-final against Netherlands, Mellberg has a penalty saved by Edwin van der Sar, as the Netherlands won the shoot-out 5–4 and advanced to the semi-finals.

 During a 2006 FIFA World Cup Qualifying match against Croatia in October 2005, Mellberg boxed the ball away with his hand in the Swedish penalty area.
 Croatia were awarded a penalty kick for this, which Dario Srna scored, and Sweden lost the match 0–1.
 After the 2006 FIFA World Cup in Germany, Mellberg relinquished his captaincy and Ljungberg took his place as Sweden captain.

-On 4 September 2006, Mellberg, along with Sweden teammates Zlatan Ibrahimović and Christian Wilhelmsson, was sent home from the national squad for breaking an 11 pm team curfew ahead of a European Championships qualifier against Liechtenstein.
-On 7 October 2006, Mellberg returned to Sweden's lineup for their European Championships qualifier against Spain, which they won 2–0.
+On 4 September 2006, Mellberg, along with Zlatan Ibrahimović and Christian Wilhelmsson, was sent home from the national squad for breaking an 11 pm team curfew ahead of a European Championships qualifier against Liechtenstein.
+On 7 October, he returned to the lineup for their European Championships qualifier against Spain, which they won 2–0.
 In the 2012 European Championships, Mellberg was involved in two goals in their match against England in the group stages to give Sweden a 2–1 lead, however, Sweden went on to lose 2–3 while Mellberg became "Man of the Match".
 After the tournament, Mellberg decided to end his international career.

 Style of play

 During his career, Mellberg primarily played as a central defender or right-back, although he was also capable of playing in a holding role in midfield on occasion.
 In a Sports Illustrated profile in the lead-up to Euro 2012, he was described as being "big, strong and exceptional in the air", while a BBC profile ahead of the 2002 World Cup noted that "[h]e pressures attackers superbly and rarely comes off second best in a challenge."
-Regarded as a promising defender in his youth, he later made a name for himself as a solid, dependable, and hard-tackling centre-back.
+Regarded as a promising defender in his youth, he later made a name for himself as a solid, dependable and hard-tackling centre-back.
 Although he was not very fast, he was strong, and had an excellent positional sense, and was also a good header of the ball, which made him a goal-threat on set-pieces.